FT81xMania/GD23ZUTX/README.md

 # Tips
 * These screens have a problem, being the length of the SPI BUS cables.
 The purpose is to be very short, between 7 and 10 mm.
 Also a tip is to use on this same SPI BUS some pull-up resistors.
 [Be a solution of a forum user](https://ft81xmania.com/comunidad/Tema-reset-power-up-issue-with-hotmmcu-ft811cb) by [@raufjay]( https://ft81xmania.com/comunidad/Usuario-raufjay)

+* To avoid conflicts between the different versions of the SdFat library, we recommend installing the SdFat beta 2, in the teensyduino library directory.
+In the case of IDE 1.8.9, the path is: C:\arduino_189\hardware\teensy\avr\libraries

 * For teensy 4 you must install a SDIO reader

 ![FT81xMania](SDIO_T4.png?raw=true "GD23ZUTX")

 ---